turingschool/lesson_plans/ruby_03-professional_rails_applications/active_record_callbacks.markdown

 ### Extensions

+* Create a controller and view for a web interface to transfer funds between two accounts.
+  * Two account numbers and the amount to transfer should be fine.
+Our legacy FORTRAN mainframe will take care of the rest.
+  * You can use a drop-down menu of all of the existing accounts or just a text input if you're feeling fancy.
 * Create a scope that returns all of the active accounts and a scope that returns all of the closed accounts.
 * Create a model for tracking transfers.
 It should have columns for the accounts transferred from and to as well as the amount.
   * Add it to the transaction.
 This model should not be created/save to the database unless the transaction was successful.